yetul/yetul.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. candidate in finance at the University of New Orleans.
+I'm a Ph.D. candidate in finance at the [University of New Orleans](www.uno.edu).

-A data-driven personal website
+I have a MBA and BS from [Northern Michigan University](www.nmu.edu)

 ======